About Us

-Kiah Schaepe - Founder and Instructor
+Kiah Schaepe

 Outside of kayaking, Kiah has gained significant experience working with youth in the outdoors.
-He completed an internship at the Cheakamus Center doing outdoor education and currently works as a teacher and coach for a world-traveling, kayaking focused high school called World Class Academy.
+He completed an internship at the Cheakamus Center doing outdoor education and currently works as a teacher and the head coach for a world-traveling, kayaking focused high school called World Class Academy.
 During his summer’s off, Kiah calls Squamish home.

 When not on the river, he can be found mountain biking, hiking, or drinking a cup of coffee.
 Kiah would like to apply his passion, experience, and education towards becoming a better steward of BC’s rivers and contribute to the paddling community in the Sea-to-Sky Corridor.

-Michelle Fortier - Instructor
+Michelle Fortier

 Growing up in the desert, Michelle started kayaking in her early 20s as a way to find some water!
 Fast forward to the present and she spends most of her time in or around rivers for work and pleasure.